Opentrons/opentrons/api/docs/v2/new_pipette.rst

       - 20-300
       - 94

-Additionally, all OT-2 GEN2 pipettes have a default head speed of 400 mm/second and a well bottom clearance of 1mm for aspirate and dispense actions.
+Additionally, all OT-2 GEN2 pipettes have a default head speed of 400 mm/s and a well bottom clearance of 1 mm for aspirate and dispense actions.